garethpbk/apollo-rest-example/article.md

 The finished repo for this project can be found at [https://github.com/garethpbk/apollo-rest-example](https://github.com/garethpbk/apollo-rest-example).

+A live deployment is available at [https://apollo-link-rest-jsonplaceholder.netlify.com/](https://apollo-link-rest-jsonplaceholder.netlify.com/).
+Note that the Apollo dev tools are disabled by default in production.

 ## Creating The Project and Adding Dependencies

 The first step is to create a new React App - commands here will use yarn: